michelacameletti/risultati_modello_inla/README.md

 First of all, I would like to advise to structure the paper a bit further by grouping al methodology aspects in to the methods section.
 Now they are partly still in sections with results.
 Second, I have the following questions and suggestions:

 - PM10 is measured with different techniques.
 Could you detect the impact of different techniques in the study?
-Or are the networks so well organized they use the same procedures?
+Or are the networks so well organized they use the same procedures? **Chiesto a Giorgio**

 - What is the impact of isolated stations in data sparse regions like in Sicily?